 Did You Know?

-To date, Badabun has 42 million subscribers and 13 billion views on their videos.
+To date, Kimberly Loaiza has 27.9 million subscribers and 3.2 billion views on her videos.

 Like WhatsApp, Instagram is also owned by Facebook but serves a different purpose: only sharing pictures and videos (as opposed to status updates or album sharing).